10 Easy Tips to Concrete Sealing in 2019

 5. Apply the concrete sealer per manufacturer directions.
 Many can be sprayed on with a pump up sprayer.
 Some are too thick and will require the use of a roller.

 6. Take precautions to not get the sealer on other surfaces or vegetation.
 You can cause discoloration or damage to your plants.

-8. Do not apply to much.
-Following the manufacturer's suggestions as to the amount of coats needed as well to the proper square footage for the substrate you are applying to.
+8. Do not apply too much.
+Following the manufacturer's suggestions as to the number of coats needed as well to the proper square footage for the substrate, you are applying to.
 Apply evenly as well.